mariobecerra/mariobecerra.github.io/_pages/03_other stuff.md

 ### 2017

+* "The Girl in the Spider's Web" by David Lagercrantz
 * "The Signal and the Noise" by Nate Silver
 * "Pedro Páramo" by Juan Rulfo
 * "Fooled by Randomness" by Nassim Nicholas Taleb